dart-lang/site-www/src/_guides/language/concurrency/index.md

 [`ReceivePort`]: {{site.dart-api}}/{{site.data.pkg-vers.SDK.channel}}/dart-isolate/ReceivePort-class.html
 [`SendPort`]: {{site.dart-api}}/{{site.data.pkg-vers.SDK.channel}}/dart-isolate/SendPort-class.html

-However, there are cases where it’s necessary to directly utilize the primitives that make up `run()` for more granular control over isolate management.
+You can use these primitives directly for more granular control over isolate functionality.
+For example, `run()` shuts down its isolate after returning a single message.
-Sending multiple messages between isolates is one of those cases.
+What if you want to allow multiple messages to pass between isolates?

-For more communication between isolates, you need to use the [`send()` method][] of `SendPort`.
+You can set up your own isolate much the same way `run()` is implemented, just utilizing the [`send()` method][] of `SendPort` in a slightly different way.

 One common pattern, which the following figure shows, is for the main isolate to send a request message to the worker isolate, which then sends one or more reply messages.